ak47/my_dev_tooling/pr_notifier/README.md

 ### For Interactive Use

-If you're running the script manually, you can either:
-- Use the token in `config.sh` (recommended for consistency)
-- Or authenticate manually: `gh auth login`
+The script will automatically use the token from `config.sh` if available, or fall back to your existing GitHub CLI authentication.

 ## Configuration Examples